Table of Contents

 The lectin found in rice is called “Oryza sativa agglutinin” or “rice agglutinin”.
 This protein can bind to specific sugar molecules and is involved in various biological functions within the plant and is designed to prevent pests from eating the rice seeds.
 Rice agglutinin is mainly found in the outer layers of rice grains, such as the bran.
 Just like gluten it probably harms humans.

-In a completely free thought, because there were genetic changes in the white person and not the Asians according to exposure to a certain food, the opposite also happened, that is, the Asians had genetic changes to support the digestion of rice.
-Here is a study that Asians had a genetic change in digesting seaweed.
-In addition, rice is not leavened and is known to contain a toxin called “Agglutonin” when cross-referenced with the fact that rice makes me uncomfortable, it is highly probable that rice is not suitable for the white person or for a person whose ancestors were not exposed to rice.
+In a completely free thought, because there were genetic changes in the white man and not in the Asians according to exposure to a certain food, the opposite also probably happened, that is, the Asians had genetic changes to support the digestion of rice. is a study that Asians had a genetic change in the digestion of seaweed.
+In addition, rice is not acidified and is known to contain a toxin called “agglutonin” when cross-referenced with the fact that rice makes me uncomfortable, it is highly probable that rice is not suitable for the white person or for a person whose ancestors were not exposed to rice.

 Roots – no

 All roots have toxins that need to be neutralized.
-Not good for everyone, but if so then just steam or cook: sweet potato, Jerusalem artichoke, artichoke.
+Not good for everyone, but if so – then only after steaming or cooking: sweet potato, Jerusalem artichoke, artichoke.

 Salt – no

 Natural salt adds to the freshness of food and is probably harmful to us.
 Processed salt (probably the cheap salt you consume) is even more harmful to us.
-An interesting question is “is our love of salt an acquired taste or is it “inherent in us”?
-From the research linked above it seems that the love of salty foods is acquired and therefore we have no real need for salting foods other than the desire to preserve the food.
-For most of the years of evolution we did not eat salt the logical conclusion is that we do not have We need salt and it does harm the millions of processes in the human body according to tool 7 in tools for freedom .
+An interesting question is “Is our love for salt an acquired taste or is it “inherent in us”?
+From the research linked above it seems that the love of salty foods is acquired, therefore we have no real need to salt foods other than the desire to preserve the food.
+During most of the years of evolution we did not eat salt, therefore the logical conclusion is that we do not need salt and it does harm the millions of processes in the human body according to tool 7 in tools for freedom .

 Nuts – no

-Minimize eating all types of nuts that have no shell and little shell due to phytic acid, except for peanuts and nuts which are legumes, and which are better to avoid.
-It is better to soak for a day in water with salt and dry – this is how they used to eat.
+You should minimize eating all types of nuts that do not have a shell or that have a little shell due to phytic acid.
+You should completely avoid peanuts and their nuts, which are legumes.
+It is better to soak nuts for a day in water with salt and dry them – this is how they used to eat them.

 Legumes – no

 It is better to reduce the consumption of chickpeas, beans, lentils, etc. or soak for 24 hours and cook for 3 hours.
-Studies show that not all people digest different types of food equally, Asians are more adapted to seaweed and rice for example than the European person.
-It is possible that there are people who know how to avoid the legume toxins from areas of the world where they were probably exposed to them.
-[I’m sure not among them].
+Studies show that not all people digest different types of food to the same extent.
+For example, Asians are more adapted to seaweed and rice than Europeans.
+It is possible that there are people from different parts of the world who know how to avoid the legume poisons after probably being exposed to them (I’m sure not among them).

 Algae – no

 The law of algae is the law of vegetables and leaves.
-If at all, cook all types of seaweed in water for a few minutes.
+If eaten, it is required to cook for several minutes in water.

 Drugs and alcohol – no

-The problem with drugs is that they play with our most important organ the brain.
+The problem with drugs is that they play with our most important organ – the brain.
 That’s why I would recommend not messing around with any kind of drug.
-It is quite clear that drugs do long-term damage to our brain.
+It’s pretty clear that drugs do long-term damage to our brains.

-A moderate amount of alcohol is acceptable.
+A small amount of alcohol is acceptable.
 It is not for nothing that drugs and alcohol are involved in most of the most violent and brutal crimes.

 avoid at all costs

+So what to avoid at all costs?
 All unleavened wheat products (bread, buckwheat, pasta, pastries), all oils, eggs, cow’s milk, processed salt, preservatives, corn, oats, sugar, beans, peanuts, potatoes, sugar substitutes, caffeine, antibiotics and stomach acid reducers.
-Also, completely avoid meat substitutes, bread and milk are completely processed and much less good for us than the original.
+Also, completely avoid meat, bread and milk substitutes, they are completely processed and much less good for us than the original.

 All attempts to reach a suitable diet for humans failed because they tried to go through science or through emotion.
 Trying to understand “what is healthy?
-But the solution comes only through evolution, the history of man, the ape man, and the exercise of logic because we have no way of knowing exactly what they ate and in what quantities.
+But the solution comes only through evolution, human history, the human ape and the exercise of logic, because we have no way of knowing exactly what they ate and in what quantities.

 We were separated, we invented agriculture and united

-Humans left Africa in several waves, beginning about 100,000 years ago, humans dispersed around the world, and in recent years have reunited with the help of flights and trade.
-The agricultural revolution happened 9000 years ago after we were separated.
-This necessarily means that there was an individual adaptation to the environment and diet, because there was supposedly a long separation between the different groups without much mixing, as well as the invention of agricultural methods and the breeding of animals and plants.
-That is why we see different skin tone, different adaptation to thin air and many other features that evolution had to adapt to different environmental and social conditions.
+Humans left Africa in several waves.
+Starting about 100,000 years ago, humans scattered around the world, and in recent years have reunited with the help of flights and trade.
+The agricultural revolution happened 9,000 years ago, after we were separated.
+This necessarily means that there was individual adaptation to the environment and diet, because there was supposed to be a long separation between the different groups without much mixing, as well as the invention of farming methods and the breeding of animals and plants.
+That is why we see different skin tone, adaptation to different thin air and many other features that evolution had to adapt to different environmental and social conditions.

-good for some people [diet that some have adapted to over the years like beans and south americans]
+• Good for some people (a diet that some have adapted to over the years such as beans and South Americans).

 Poisoning or just aging

-When analyzing the data on the distribution of diseases in Western society, one cannot help but see the symptoms of poisoning [in my opinion by the toxins in the plants]: diabetes, arteriosclerosis, arthritis, obesity and a host of autoimmune diseases.
-But even in 30-40 year old hunters, you should have seen the signs of these diseases, but you don’t, not even in the tribes that were preserved.
-Today we live to a very old age and therefore probably see the effect of the toxins from the food.
+When analyzing the data on the distribution of diseases in Western society, one cannot avoid seeing the symptoms of poisoning (which I believe was caused by the toxins in the plants): diabetes, arteriosclerosis, arthritis, obesity and a host of autoimmune diseases.
+These are diseases that did not exist in the hunter-gatherers (they may have died before the diseases appeared these, but even in hunters aged 30-40, the signs of these diseases should have been seen, but they are not, not even in the preserved tribes).
+Today we live to old ages, so we probably see the effect of the toxins from the food.
 Here you will read an article where it is clear that the writer is guessing what to eat.
 There is no free thought here.
-Veganism is the opposite of a free diet [in my opinion], because even though it has logic, compassion for animals, and preservation of the environment so to speak, it is not suitable for humans because it contains plant toxins.
+Veganism is the opposite of a free diet (in my opinion), because even though it has logic, compassion for animals and preservation of the environment so to speak, it is not suitable for humans because it contains plant toxins.
 Veganism, like other types of nutrition, is very valuable when it does not include processed food and sugar.
-According to all the information I’ve seen and analyzed, man is built to eat mainly from animals, we see it as nice that meat and fat do not raise our sugar, for humans high sugar is destructive to all body systems.
+According to all the information I have seen and analyzed, man is built to eat mainly from animals, it is also seen that meat and fat do not increase our sugar, when in fact high sugar in humans is destructive to all body systems.
 The important question is how many years we have been exposed to this food.
-Meat entered our diet a few million years ago, bread from 7000 years ago and canola oil only from 40 years ago, so it is quite clear what the chances of compatibility are for each of these foods.
-In addition, humans migrated and dispersed throughout the world and thus their diet was adapted to where they were, and not necessarily to what they were supposed to eat, for example in South America the diet was mainly corn and potatoes compared to Japan where the diet was fish and rice.
+Meat entered our diet a few million years ago, bread from 7,000 years ago and canola oil from only 40 years ago, so it is quite clear what the chances of adaptation are for each of these foods.
+In addition, humans migrated and dispersed throughout the world, and thus their diet was adapted to where they were, and not necessarily to what they were supposed to eat, for example in South America the diet was mainly corn and potatoes, compared to Japan, where the diet was fish and rice.
 Indeed, we see great differences in the life expectancy of the Japanese compared to the South Americans, in ancient times and even today.
-Rice is an excellent example of a specific food that only Asians were exposed to.
-A study that shows that there is a difference between humans in the digestive system as well as a study that shows the ability to digest seaweed for Asians .
-Today we know that corn and potatoes have many toxins and this makes sense because they have developed defense mechanisms against pests.
-A potato has no period when it “wants” pests to eat it [similar to fruits].
+Rice is a prime example of a specific food that only Asians were exposed to.
+A study that shows that there is a difference in the digestive system between humans and a study that shows the ability of Asians to digest seaweed .
+Today we know that corn and potatoes have a lot of toxins, which makes sense because they have developed defense mechanisms against pests.
+A potato does not have a period when it “wants” pests to eat it (unlike fruits).
 Science shows that cooking does not remove all the toxins from the potato, although of course the evolution of the potato did not take into account the “trick” of heating.
-When humans began to use fire to cook and roast food, and thus their menu expanded to: roots, vegetables, legumes, and the like, food that they would not eat without the use of fire.
-Of course, the heating did not remove all the toxins from the plants, so additional methods such as soaking, sprouting and fermentation were developed in order to be able to consume these foods.
+When humans began to use fire to cook and roast food, their menu expanded to include roots, vegetables, legumes, and the like – food they could not eat without the use of fire.
+Of course, the heating did not remove all the toxins from the plants, therefore additional methods such as soaking, sprouting and fermentation were developed in order to be able to consume these foods.

 Poisoning can do basically anything and give its signals at any time.
 In my opinion “the whole of humanity” is poisoned by plant toxins.
 There is no way that humans can eat so many types of plants when each plant has hundreds or dozens of different toxins.

-It is no coincidence that children do not like vegetables and leaves, they often show a natural aversion to bitter, spicy and sour tastes, which probably shows toxicity, therefore aversion to these tastes has developed by natural selection.
-Our natural instinct is to dislike spicy, bitter and sour because it symbolizes toxicity, sweet and fatty symbolizes ready to eat and this is critical to free thinking about nutrition.
+It is not a coincidence that children do not like vegetables and leaves and often show a natural aversion to bitter, spicy and sour tastes, which probably indicate toxicity, and in fact, by natural selection, aversion to these tastes has developed.
+Our natural instinct is not to like spicy, bitter and sour because it symbolizes toxicity.
+Sweet and fatty means ready to eat and this is critical for free thinking about nutrition.
 An instinctive preference for sweet and fatty tastes may reflect a willingness to consume safe and easily digestible foods.

 Hunter-gatherers, who lived before the advent of agriculture, seem to have fewer of the chronic diseases that plague modern societies.
-Many researchers believe that their health deteriorated once they adopted farming methods, suggesting that the change to an agricultural lifestyle may have had unwanted consequences on human health, similar to slow poisoning rather than just the effects of aging.
+Many researchers believe that their health deteriorated once they adopted farming methods, suggesting that the change to the agricultural lifestyle may have had unwanted consequences on human health, similar to slow poisoning, rather than just the effects of aging.

-Before the Agricultural Revolution, humans relied on a diet of fruits and animal protein, which provided a balanced variety of nutrients.
-Some evidence suggests that they had stronger bones, healthier teeth, and a lower incidence of chronic conditions like obesity, diabetes, and heart disease than modern humans.
+Before the Agricultural Revolution, humans relied on a diet of fruits and animal protein that provided a balanced variety of nutrients.
+Some evidence suggests that they had stronger bones, healthier teeth and a lower incidence of chronic conditions such as obesity, diabetes and heart disease than modern humans.

 Excellent article about cyanide in plants.